 Madhubala bounced back with a string of hits in the 1958-60 period – Phagun (1958), Howrah Bridge (1958), Kala Pani (1958), Chalti ka Naam Gaadi (1958) – all among her more memorable films and of cours,e Mughal-e-Azam (1960).
 As the club dancer in Howrah Bridge, Madhubala never looked more beautiful or alluring as she swayed to the seductive notes of Aaiye Mehrbaan.
 And she matched Kishore Kumar step by step in his madcap antics in the classic comedy, Chalti Ka Naam Gaadi.
 However, it was Mughal-e-Azam that saw perhaps her greatest performance as the doomed courtesan, Anarkali.
 The film showed off the finely modulated depth and subtlety she could bring to her performances if given the opportunity.
 It is an outstanding performance in an outstanding film.
 Shockingly, she lost the Filmfare Award for Best Actress that year to Bina Rai for the latter’s comeback Ghunghat (1960).
 Incidentally, Bina Rai had played the tragic courtesan earlier in the Filmistain Production Anarkali (1953).

-Sadly, even as she ruled Hindi cinema by now, Madhubala’s congentinal heart disease, first dicovered on the sets of Bahut Din Hue (1954) and made worse by having to drag around authentic heavy chains during the making of Mughal-e-Azam, forced her to abbreviate her career.
-She also plunged into a loveless marriage with Kishore Kumar and lingered on for nine years till her death on Februaray 23, 1969.
+Sadly, even as she ruled Hindi cinema by now, Madhubala’s congenital heart disease, first discovered on the sets of Bahut Din Hue (1954) and made worse by having to drag around authentic heavy chains during the making of Mughal-e-Azam, forced her to abbreviate her career.
+She also plunged into a loveless marriage with Kishore Kumar and lingered on for nine years till her death on February 23, 1969.

 She did have the odd release in this period like Passport (1961), Half Ticket (1962) and Sharabi (1964) but they were mostly old films that managed to limp towards release, Sharabi after a good six years.
-And Jwala released after her death in 1971!
-Madhubala did try making a comeback opposite Raj Kapoor in a film titled Chalak in 1964, but collapsed on the sets on the very first day of shooting and the film was shelved, thus effectively ending her film career for good.
+And Jwala, her only full fledged colour film, released after her death in 1971!
+Madhubala did try making a comeback opposite Raj Kapoor in a film titled Chalaak directed by JK Nanda around 1964, but collapsed on the sets during filming and the film was shelved for a while.
+She tried desperately completing it in 1966 but her illness once again came in the way effectively ending her film career for good.

 A true cinematic icon, even today the very mention of the name Madhubala conjures up the image of those dancing eyes, that crooked smile, that bubbly effervescence…